 If your child suffered any sort of injury, an attorney you hire can seek the recovery he or she needs.
 ReShea Balams, an Atlanta child injury lawyer and mother, represents young people who have been injured due to the negligence or intentional acts of others.
 She will dedicate the time and energy on your case that a child victim deserves.
 Contact her at (404) 445-2005 today to schedule a free consultation.

-Balams Law Group represents clients throughout the Atlanta area, including in Alpharetta, Lawrenceville, Johns Creek, Sandy Springs, Roswell, Norcross, Duluth, Smyrna, College Park, Brookhaven, Dunwoody, Milton, Decatur and anywhere in Fulton, DeKalb, Gwinnett, Clayton, or Cobb Counties.
+The Balams Firm represents clients throughout the Atlanta area, including in Alpharetta, Lawrenceville, Johns Creek, Sandy Springs, Roswell, Norcross, Duluth, Smyrna, College Park, Brookhaven, Dunwoody, Milton, Decatur and anywhere in Fulton, DeKalb, Gwinnett, Clayton, or Cobb Counties.

 Children are vulnerable, and can suffer many types of injuries.
 The key to whether or not compensation may be sought is whether or not the injury was suffered as a result of another's negligence or intentional act.
 Negligence means that a person had a responsibility to act a certain way — usually as a "reasonable person" — and failed to do so, and that someone was hurt as a result.